August 27, 2015

 Perhaps the most famous (or infamous) oil spill is the Exxon Valdez, which occurred in 1989 off the coast of Alaska.
 Nearly 11 million gallons of oil washed up on the shores of our 49th state.
 Unfortunately, at the time, officials and crew members were woefully unprepared for response and cleanup efforts.

 The majority of oil spills happen because of an accident that involves an oil tanker, rig, pipeline, or storage facility.
 The cause of the accident can be a number of issues, including machinery or equipment breaking down, carelessness by employees or handlers, or a natural disaster, such as a hurricane or typhoon.
 In the most insidious cases, oil spills are caused intentionally by rogue nations at war or as an act of terrorism.
 Oil spills can also be attributed to vandalism, pipeline theft, and "oil dumpers" seeking to dispose of crude through non-traditional channels.

 The biggest impact oil spills have (regardless of their cause) from an environmental standpoint is on marine life and mammals within the impact zone as well as any offshoots once the spill begins to spread.
-They also harm plant life and can ruin coastlines, soil in the affected area, and water tables.
+They also harm plant life and can ruin coastlines, the soil in the affected area, and water tables.

 While there are many methods and regulations for cleaning up in the aftermath of an oil spill, the best way to handle them is to prevent them in the first place.
 Facility managers can prevent oil spills in a variety of ways, most of which involve proper training and education for staff.

 Properly maintaining equipment and performing routine inspections is another key area for facility professionals to focus on, as equipment breakdowns and ruptured pipes are two primary causes of oil spills in a facility.
 Not only are these good prevention practices, but they should be part of your normal maintenance schedule as well.